 These calculations are for education only and do not replace clinical advice, diagnosis, or treatment.
 Always confirm medical decisions with a qualified healthcare professional.

 When reading labels, look at total carbohydrate first, not just sugar.
 Total carbohydrate includes natural sugars, added sugars, and starches.
 Fiber is also listed on many labels and can help you compare options.
-For a deeper look at added sugar and daily planning, see How Much Sugar Can a Diabetic Have.

-Choosing Blood Sugar Friendly Fruits
+Choosing Diabetes Friendly Fruits Without Overranking Them

 The best fruits for diabetes are usually whole, unsweetened, and easy to portion.
 Many people do well with fruits that contain fiber, water, and a moderate carbohydrate amount per serving.
 Berries, apples, pears, oranges, grapefruit, kiwi, peaches, plums, and cherries are common examples.

 Glycemic index, or GI, ranks how quickly carbohydrate-containing foods raise glucose compared with a reference food.
 Low glycemic fruits for diabetes may be useful, but GI is only one tool.
 Glycemic load, serving size, ripeness, food pairing, and your own glucose data often matter more in daily life.
+For more on this topic, see Low GI Fruits.

 | Fruit Choice | Why It May Work | What To Watch |